infonl/webdav-servlet/CONTRIBUTING.md

 # Contribution guidelines

 If you want to contribute, we ask you to follow these guidelines.
-These instructions are currently mainly intended for our own Lifely developers, but we do also welcome contributions from the open source community.
+These instructions are currently mainly intended for our own Lifely/INFO developers, but we do also welcome contributions from the open source community.
 Please reach out to us if you have questions or wish to contribute.